benmvp/benmvp.com/content/posts/successfully-using-async-functions-useeffect-react/index.md

 }
 ```

-Now the main `useEffect()` function is back to returning nothing.
+Now the component function is back to returning JSX and the main `useEffect()` function is back to returning nothing.
 Instead, we've defined the `fetchTopPlayers()` inner function that we immediately call.
 We make `fetchTopPlayers()` an async function so that we can use `await` within it.

 I gotta admit, having to define the inner function is a bit clunky.
 But, in my opinion, it's a small price to pay to drastically improve the developer experience of async `useEffect` calls.
 You know, what's actually the most annoying is having to come up with a non-duplicative name for the inner function.
 We _could_ instead use an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (immediately-invoked function expression).